List of Digimon Adventure characters: Dark Masters

 Puppetmon is a Puppet-type Digimon inspired by Pinocchio with a playful personality despite being childish with a rotten temper, treating his Wind Guardians minions Kiwimon, Blossomon, Mushroomon, Floramon, Deramon, Cherrymon, and an army of RedVegiemon as disposable playthings.
-He lives in a toy-like mansion which can transform into a giant wooden robot.
-While he can control others with strings and has an arsenal of real firearms, he wields the Bullet Hammer mallet, which uses energy blasts.
+Controlling the forest portion of Spiral Mountain, he lives in a toy-like mansion which can transform into a giant wooden robot.
+While he can control others with strings and has an arsenal of real firearms, his favoured weapon to wield is the Bullet Hammer mallet, which uses energy blasts.
 When the DigiDestined enter his domain, Puppetmon abducts T.K. to have a playmate in a life-and-death game of hide and seek before the boy tricked him and escaped.
-Following the DigiDestined splitting up, upset from Cherrymon warning him to underestimate their friendship, Puppetmon is forced to flee Tai's group when they destroyed his house and ends up being killed by MetalGarurumon.
+Puppetmon and Cherrymon manage to sow dissent amongst the DigiDestined, eventually causing their group to split up, but Puppetmon becomes upset by and disregards Cherrymon's warning not to underestimate the strength of friendship between the DigiDestined.
+Puppetmon is forced to flee from Tai's group after they destroy his house and ends up being killed by MetalGarurumon.